-TC rates and asset values reverse trend following Covid-19
+TC rates and asset values reverse trend following Covid-19.

-The one-year TC rate for an eco MR vessel as at 17 July 2020, stood at around US\$ 13,875 per day.
+The one-year TC rate for an eco MR vessel as at 17 September 2020, stood at around US\$ 15,000 per day.

-TC rates had been moving up since October 2016, with some temporary and brief inflections, until May 2020, when due to the effects of the Covid-19 outbreak on the market, after a brief spike, rates collapsed from June 2020.
+TC rates had been moving up since October 2016, with some temporary and brief inflections, until May 2020, when due to the effects of the Covid-19 outbreak, after a brief spike, rates collapsed from June 2020, although with a slight pick-up from the end of August.
 Asset values have followed a similar pattern, although with less volatility.